 Like many needlepointers, I shy away from rayon threads, especially stranded ones.
 In my experience they are too slippery to stay in needles and have so much static electricity in them that the strands don’t stay together.
 Even so, Rayon is the most shiny, non metallic thread and it’s wet look is perfect for many applications.

-I stayed away from rayon, but the newer rayon threads, both DMC Satin Floss and Rainbow Gallery’s Panache, are making me change my mind.
-This time to test the thread I used Satin Floss for the blue background in my leaf kimono (pictured).
+I stayed away from rayon, but some newer rayon threads, both DMC Satin Floss and Rainbow Gallery’s Panache, are making me change my mind.
+To test the thread I used Satin Floss for the blue background in my leaf kimono (pictured).

 The background is stitched in Basketweave, alternating Satin Floss with a blended needle of Satin and Mandarin Floss.
 I couldn’t be happier because the Satin Floss was easy to use and control.
 By wetting the floss slightly, it was easier to thread and the kinks came out.
 It is easy to strand as well.

-These new rayons should be in every stitcher’s bag of tricks.
+These rayons should be in every stitcher’s bag of tricks.